Judgy53/ConfigEgocentrism/README.md

 # Changelog

+- 1.2.1
+    - Update Dependencies.
+    - Switch R2API to module system.
+Now only requires `R2API_Core` instead of the whole package.

 - 1.2.0
     - Complete rework to allow very fine tuning of Egocentrism.
     - Wipe of previous versions config.
 Was necessary to make the config file actually usable.